 A remote job, hmm.

 Changing a steady local job with a family of 4 is already very terrifying.
-You could think of how scary it was to seek for a remote position.
-No-one of my family or friends ever done this, so I could not ask for any advice.
+You could think of how scary it was to seek a remote position.
+No one of my family or friends had ever did this, so I could not ask for any advice.

-I opened Remoteok.io, which is a brilliant site, lots of opportunities.
-But as all job-hunting sites, all posts are full of impossible requirements, which obviously no-one could met.
-You have to speak four languages - fluently -, be in the correct timezone, know at least three programming languages with at least 10+ years of experience - each.
+I opened Remoteok.io, which is a brilliant site, with lots of opportunities.
+But as with all job-hunting sites, all posts are full of impossible requirements, which obviously no one could meet.
+You have to speak four languages - fluently -, be in the correct timezone, and know at least three programming languages with at least 10+ years of experience - each.

 I don't lie when I say I went through 1000+ potential positions and could not find even one where I can say confidently - that's the one I'm looking for!

-For most of them, I thought that I'm not qualified enough.
+For most of them, I thought that I was not qualified enough.
 Maybe true, maybe not, but one thing was sure:

 Like when you need ten years of experience in a programming language, which only exists for five years - classic.